contributor860/serpapi-php/README.md

 SerpApi supports Google, Google Maps, Google Shopping, Baidu, Yandex, Yahoo, eBay, App Stores, and [more](https://serpapi.com).

-This is the new library provided by SerpApi as a replacement for our old library that can be found [here](https://github.com/serpapi/google-search-results-php).
-Feel free to contact us in case you need any help: contact@serpapi.com
+This is the new library provided by SerpApi as a replacement for our old library, which can be found [here](https://github.com/serpapi/google-search-results-php).
+Feel free to contact us if you need any help: contact@serpapi.com

 [The full documentation is available here.](https://serpapi.com/search-api)